-I’ve long been a fan of replacing Mac OSX’s Spotlight with other launchers, starting with QuickSilver and then moving to Launchbar when Quicksilver started to go downhill.
-A while ago, Joe Stump introduced me to Alfred and I downloaded it but didn’t get round to playing with it.
+I’ve long been a fan of replacing Mac OSX’s Spotlight with other launchers, this web starting with QuickSilver and then moving to Launchbar when Quicksilver started to go downhill.
+A while ago, cost Joe Stump introduced me to Alfred and I downloaded it but didn’t get round to playing with it.
 Now I have and can say this is the best launcher I’ve ever used.
 Aside from opening applications and doing all the things you would expect, here’s a couple of other things I do with Alfred

 Search LinkedIn, Salesforce, Twitter and Zendesk.

 This saves me a ton of time, I don’t have to go to the browser, navigate to the correct page, mouse to the search box and type in my query there.
 I can simply type ‘linked John Smith’ or ‘sales New York Times’ for a browser window to instantly appear with my results.
 This is done using the Custom Search option in Alfred’s preferences, here are the custom searches I’ve created for LinkedIn, Salesforce and Twitter:

 Btw, I also use Custom Searches like this to work with chartbeat’s internal admin system.
 It’s this understanding that there shouldn’t be a divide between what is stored on your computer and what is accessible online that makes Alfred so powerful.